Motivic cohomology of cyclic coverings: Cyclic coverings and their motivic cohomology

 \section{Cyclic coverings and their motivic cohomology}

 In this section we discuss the motivic cohomology of cyclic coverings.
 As mentioned above, cyclic coverings give many examples of topologically contractible smooth affine complex varieties; we refer the reader to \cite[Section 5]{Z} for a nice survey of related results.
 It follows from the previous discussion that stably $\mathbb{A}^1$-contractible or $\mathbb{A}^1$-contractible smooth affine varieties have the integral motivic cohomology of the base field.
 In view of Conjecture \ref{Conjecture} it is therefore of interest to study the motivic cohomology of cyclic coverings.
-We will be focusing on cyclic coverings of the following form (cf. \cite[Definition 5.1]{Z}):
+We will be focusing on cyclic coverings $\varphi_{s}: Y_{s} \rightarrow X$ as defined in Definition \ref{CyclicCoverings}.
+Troughout this section, we will use the notation from Definition \ref{CyclicCoverings} and work under the General Assumptions \ref{Assumptions}.